-For the first time in the history of the advisory services, investors began placing their funds to be managed by algorithms run by computers.
+For the first time in the history of investment advisory services, investors began placing their funds to be managed by algorithms run by computers.

-Since the first "Robos" came on the scene, many more have been introduced.
+Since the first Robo Advisor came on the scene, many more have been introduced.
 All of them use the same concepts.

 The Robo Advisor Philosophy:

 - The best you can do is diversify and try to get market returns.

 - Low cost is what investors want.
 Returns are secondary.